tcheukueppoo/maat/docs/class.md

 ```

 No worries on the performace of `.map` as in practice `role_list.len` is not
-even greater than `5` but Wooooy! we still have these two loops! does it impact
+even greater than `5` but Wooooy!
+We still have these two loops! does it impact
 performance?
 Not really, not at a huge scale!!
 The merging process is done in a
-way that the cost of linearization is propergated over the nodes of the graph
+way that the cost of linearization is propagated over the nodes of the graph
 which reduces pauses at runtime because having to traverse the whole graph for
 each class can potentially introduces pauses since the computation has nothing
-to do with the program's goal.
+to do with the program's main goal.

 The real work is not yet done and that's pretty sad! we now need to compose
 by going through the linearization result and join the field buffer of each
-role to that of the class.
+role to that of the class and also bind methods.

 ```
 fn compose(A) {